 The above code is the template for our home page.
 On this page, the user will encounter a welcome message along with their name being displayed, which utilizes the session variables we declared in the authentication file.
 Awesome, right?

-We need to add CSS for the home page.
-Add the following code to style.css file:
+We need to add CSS code for our remaining pages.
+Add the following code to the style.css file:

 PHP